Back to All Posts

 Note: Consult with a physician before beginning any new physical activity.

 An activity that one senior finds enjoyable, however, may not be fun for another.
-So, try new things until you find something you enjoy doing.
+So, try new things until you find the one for you!
 There is a wide variety of creative, cognitively enhancing, educational, relationship-building, and physical activities from which a senior can choose:

 Exercise.
 Walking is great exercise.
 A walk in a park with a friend or family member can lift the spirit, as well as improve the body’s functioning.
 Find an easy walking trail for a low-impact adventure.

 Gardening.
 Gardening counts as both a workout and a way to add beauty and a sense of accomplishment to one’s life.
 Digging, raking, planting and moving about the garden can burn just as many calories as a gym workout.
-Plus, at the end of the day, seniors can sit in the shade and enjoy looking at the results of their hard work.
+Plus, at the end of the day, you can sit in the shade and enjoy looking at the results of your hard work.

 Dancing.
 Music and dancing bring us together, promote smiling and laughter, and make us feel happy.
 Even the most basic dance moves are a form of exercise.
 If you think you can’t dance, don’t worry — there are online dance tutorials for every ability level.